CourseReps/ECEN489-Spring2016/Project2/Project2.md

 Screens:
 * About
 * Settings
-    * Rates for data measurement for live display
+    * Selection of data fields desired for recording and/or live display
         * GPS
         * Local RSS
         * External RSS